westphallm1/AoMM-Cross-Mod-Sample/README.md

 	Register a read-only cross mod minion.
 AoMM will run its state calculations for this minion every frame, but will not perform any actions based on those state calculations.
 The ModProjectile may read AoMM's calculated state using `mod.Call("GetState", versionString, this)`, and act on that state in any way.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The singleton content instance of the ModProjectile (as retrieved via `ModContent.GetInstance`)
 	* `buff`: The singleton content instance of the ModBuff (as retrieved via `ModContent.GetInstance`) that's applied when the minion is summoned.
 	* `searchRange`: The range (in pixels) over which the tactic enemy selection should search.

 * `mod.Call("RegisterInfoPet", string versionString, ModProjectile proj, ModBuff buff) -> void`
 	Register a read-only cross mod combat pet.
 AoMM will run its state calculations for this combat pet every frame, but will not perform any actions based on those state calculations.
 The ModProjectile may read AoMM's calculated state using `mod.Call("GetState", versionString, this)`, and act on that state in any way.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The singleton content instance of the ModProjectile (as retrieved via `ModContent.GetInstance`)
 	* `buff`: The singleton content instance of the ModBuff (as retrieved via `ModContent.GetInstance`) that's applied when the minion is summoned.

 * `mod.Call("RegisterPathfindingMinion", string versionString, ModProjectile proj, ModBuff buff, int searchRange, int travelSpeed, int inertia) -> void`
 	Register a basic cross mod minion.
 AoMM will run its state calculations for this minion every frame, and take over its position and velocity while the pathfinder is present.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The singleton instance of the ModProjectile for this minion type
 	* `buff`: The singleton instance of the ModBuff associated with the minion
 	* `searchRange`: